 Annual Fire Inspection

 In accordance with New York education law, Lansing Central School District is required to publish a public notice of the filing of its annual fire inspection report within 20 days of filing it with the New York State Education Department (NYSED).
-It must be published at least once in the designated official newspaper of the district or a newspaper in general circulation for its postal area.
-For more information on annual fire inspection notices, please contact the district clerk at (607) 533-3020, ext.
-4000.Notice is hereby given that the annual inspection for 2020 of the school buildings of the Lansing Central School District for the fire hazards which might endanger the lives of students, teachers, employees therein, has been completed and the reports thereof are available at the office of the Lansing Central School District at 284 Ridge Rd, Lansing, NY 14882 for inspection by all interested persons.
+It must be published at least once in the designated official newspaper of the District or a newspaper in general circulation for its postal area.
+For more information on annual fire inspection notices, please contact the District Clerk at (607) 533-3020, ext.
+4000.Notice is hereby given that the annual inspection for 2021 of the school buildings of the Lansing Central School District for the fire hazards which might endanger the lives of students, teachers, employees therein, has been completed and the reports thereof are available at the office of the Lansing Central School District at 284 Ridge Road, Lansing, NY 14882 for inspection by all interested persons.

 Annual Professional Performance Review (APPR)